 If you know of any activities like this that you would like to share, please explain them in the form below.
 The work that you or your colleagues have been doing might be interesting or helpful to the work of other people, across Salford Diocese and in other dioceses, parishes or schools.
 We would like to hear about anything that you think is relevant.

 We are currently drafting an environmental strategy and will soon be welcoming comments on this.
-Please check back for updates.
+To help us to understand your views on the environment, you are invited to complete our survey which will take around 10-15 minutes to complete.